 org.apache.http.NoHttpResponseException: 127.0.0.1:41925 failed to respond

-- the first try was enabling all
+- the first attempt was to enable all

 DEBUG

-- at the end running
+- ultimately, running

 tcpdump

-finally helped understand the underlying problem
+finally helped to identify the underlying problem

 package com.example;